Insality/detiled/README.md

 ### API Reference

-Read the [API Reference](API_REFERENCE.md) file to see the full API documentation for the module.
+Read the [API Reference](api/detiled_api.md) file to see the full API documentation for the module.

-## Use Cases

-Read the [Use Cases](USE_CASES.md) file to see several examples of how to use the this module in your Defold game development projects.

 ## License